Learning to see [WIP] (2017)

 A deep neural network training on the Google Art dataset, and learning to dreaam at the same time (one PC training, this PC dreaming).

 Originally inspired by the neural networks of our own brain, Deep Learning Artificial Intelligence algorithms have been around for decades, but they are recently seeing a huge rise in popularity.
 This is often attributed to recent increases in computing power and the availability of extensive training data.
-However, progress is undeniably fuelled by the multi-billion dollar investments from the purveyors of mass surveillance: internet companies whose business models rely on targeted, psychographic advertising; and government organisations and their War on Terror.
+However, progress is undeniably fuelled by the multi-billion dollar investments from the purveyors of mass surveillance: technology companies whose business models rely on targeted, psychographic advertising; and government organisations and their War on Terror.
 Their aim is the automation of *Understanding* Big Data, i.e. understanding text, images and sounds.
 But what does it mean to ‘understand’?
 What does it mean to ‘learn’ or to ‘see’?
+Can a machine truly understand what it is seeing?
+Moreover, can it creatively reinterpret what it thinks it understands?

 The work is part of a broader line of inquiry about self affirming cognitive biases, our inability to see the world from others’ point of view, and the resulting social polarisation.